yuno-gen/SEO-Crawler/README.md

-Absolutely!
-Here’s a **ready-to-use, professional README** for your SEO Crawler Platform project using Airflow, Scrapy, and Supabase.

----

 # 🚀 SEO Crawler Platform

 A scalable, open-source platform to **crawl any website**, store raw HTML in Supabase Storage, and index page metadata in a Supabase Postgres table.
 Built for extensibility, automation, and easy cloud deployment.